dhindatsamara/F-Guard/README.md

 # 🌲 F-Guard: Intelligent Solar-Powered Forest Monitoring System

+Illegal deforestation in Indonesia causing significant tree cover loss, threatens biodiversity and climate stability, with conventional monitoring methods limited by cost and accessibility.
 F-Guard is an innovative forest monitoring device designed to detect illegal deforestation in real-time.
-By integrating solar energy, audio detection via deep learning, and mobile alert systems, F-Guard empowers forest authorities to respond swiftly and sustainably — even in remote areas without electricity or internet.
+By integrating solar energy, audio detection via deep learning, and mobile alert systems, F-Guard empowers forest authorities to respond swiftly and sustainably, even in remote areas without electricity or internet.

 ---